nedcloud-blackchain/bitcoin/doc/build-unix.md

 from the root of the repository.

-Otherwise, you can build Bitcoin Core from self-compiled [depends](/depends/README.md).
+Otherwise, you can build Blackcoin Core from self-compiled [depends](/depends/README.md).

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](#disable-wallet-mode)).

 Security
 --------
-To help make your Bitcoin Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Blackcoin Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: